Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Phase diagram and quark stars

 The results of this section are summarized in Tab.~\ref{T1}, where the critical temperature and chemical potential in two and three-flavored matter are presented, the constraints discussed in the text from both freeze-out and neutron stars observations and what parametrizations give us a SQM for $\mu_u = \mu_d = \mu_s$.
+We also need to notice that not all the EoS satisfy the Bodmer-Witten conjecture.